ProboCI/probo-docs/docs/plugins/lamp-plugin.md

 {% option %}
 ### `installPackages` {array}
-An array of packages to install in addition to those that come with the [Docker image](/build/images).
+An array of packages to install in addition to those that come with the [Docker image](/build/images) in use.
 {% endoption %}

 {% option %}